gojimmypi/wolfssl/wolfcrypt/src/port/Espressif/esp_crt_bundle/README.md

 [time helper functions](https://github.com/wolfSSL/wolfssl/blob/master/wolfssl/wolfcrypt/port/Espressif/esp-sdk-lib.h).
 These can be enabled with `#define USE_WOLFSSL_ESP_SDK_TIME` in the `user_settings.h`.

 Alternatively, the `WOLFSSL_DEBUG_IGNORE_ASN_TIME` can be used to ignore the time.
-This is strongly discouraged is anything other than a development / test environment.
+This is strongly discouraged in anything other than a development / test environment where the time is known to be incorrect.

 ### Examples may need to have wolfSSL Certificate Bundles enabled.